Complexes from Complexes: Finite Element Complexes in Three Dimensions

-When finite element spaces are smooth enough, we are in the regime of diagram~\eqref{eq:3DBGG} but for some finite element spaces, we are in the regime of~\eqref{eq:3DBGGdomain} not~\eqref{eq:3DBGG}.
-This is the main obstacle to extend the BGG construction to the discrete case.
-We shall introduce two operations of an exact sequence to handle this difficulty.
+In cases where finite element spaces possess sufficient smoothness, the framework corresponds to diagram~\eqref{eq:3DBGG}.
+However, for certain finite element spaces, the situation is better represented by~\eqref{eq:3DBGGdomain} rather than~\eqref{eq:3DBGG}.
+The smoothness discrepancy is the main barrier to extending the BGG construction into the discrete setting.
+To overcome this issue, we introduce two reduction operations for an exact sequence.